extend-therapy/elysia-external-session/README.md

 If you want to just run the example, use the [docker compose yaml](/docker-compose.yml) via `docker compose up` or `podman compose up`.
 The compose file also starts a redis service and links to it interal to the docker host.

 ## Simple Usage
 Make sure the types passed to your  below matches the name of your interface above.
 You don't have to use `RedisStore`.
-You can make your own.
+You can make your own or use SqliteStore or BunRedisStore.
 [See below](#extending-the-store-and-session).

 ```ts
 const interface SimpleSession {